venusrb/Fall-Risk-Prediction/README.md

 ## The Location and Orientation of Three IMU Sensors
 &nbsp;
 Three IMU sensors were located on the subject's neck, right and left shoes, marked in pink in the following figure.
+The gait signals are collected from all the sensors while the subjects perfom a functional test called Timed Up and Go (TUG) test.

 <img src="https://github.com/venusrb/Fall-Risk-Prediction/blob/main/Figures/Sensor%20location.JPG" width="500">